 Putting Things In Perspective

-Life trajectories are being drastically altered as each new case of coronavirus gets confirmed, in more ways than one.
+Life trajectories are being drastically altered as each new coronavirus case gets confirmed, in more ways than one.

 The rich and the poor will come out of this pandemic in vastly disparate financial situations.

-By the time this pandemic will be behind us, the lower earning families will have taken several steps behind – paralyzed by debts while a huge chunk of their assets get wiped out, and the wealthy will have made a giant financial stride ahead – amassing income generating assets that further compound their wealth.
+By the time this pandemic is behind us, lower-income families will have taken several steps back, paralyzed by debt while a large portion of their assets is wiped out.
+In contrast, the wealthy will have made a massive financial stride forward, amassing income-generating assets that further compound their wealth.

-In several decades’ time, the upper class will pass their tremendous wealth down, enabling beneficiaries of generational wealth to gain a leg up right off the bat.
-The poor, on the other hand, are less able to passing inheritances to their children, leaving the latter in a perpetual game of catch up.
+In several decades, the upper class will pass their tremendous wealth down, enabling beneficiaries of generational wealth to gain a leg up right off the bat.
+The poor, on the other hand, are less able to pass inheritances to their children, leaving the latter in a perpetual game of catch-up.